 Next to the bullring is the Auditorio Municipal, where Mijas' Festival de Teatro Villa takes place in July.

 A walk through Mijas also has numerous stops where you can learn a bit more about the people who lived there in the past.
-Starting at the shrine of the Virgen de Peñas, which was excavated in the sixteenth century and the Iglesia de la Inmaculada Concepción, from the same era built on an ancient mosque, making the most of its Moorish tower and belfry.
-The hermitages of San Sebastian and Nuestra señora de los Remedios, both eighteenth century, are also worth a visit.
+Starting at the Shrine of the Virgin of the Rock, which was excavated in the sixteenth century and the Iglesia de la Inmaculada Concepción, from the same era built on an ancient mosque, making the most of its Moorish tower and belfry.
+The hermitages of San Sebastián and Nuestra Señora de los Remedios, both from the 17th century, and the hermitage of Calvario, from the 18th century, are also worth visiting.
+As well as the Watchtowers

 Almost all of these sites can also be visited by donkey-taxi, which, as well as being a means of transport, is also one of Mijas" main attractions.
 Its origin dates back to the 60s, when some workers returning to their homes by donkey were asked by some visitors for a photograph or to have a go.